Advice for New Motorcycle Riders: 8 Things to Remember

 Well, slow down there a minute, Bucky, because patience really is a virtue if you want to learn to ride a motorcycle—the safe and proper way, that is.

 There’s a lot to consider when it comes to riding a motorcycle, especially figuring out what a good starter motorcycle should be able to do for a beginner rider, such as yourself.
-Take a seat, friend, because I’m about to break it all down for you here.
+Take a seat, friend, because I’m about to break it all down for you.
+Whether you want to learn to ride a street bike or how to operate any type of motorcycle, there are steps you need to take first.

 1. Take a class.